The Student Page

 Employment and Funding events have the following fields:

 - Received (yes/no toggle)

 - Organization (Employment only)

 Administrators can add Courses to students.
 If the Department has allowed it, Students can add Courses to their own Page.

 If the Deparment permits, students can manually add courses to the department listing and they will be added to their own courses and then available for selection by other students.
-See Working with Courses.
+See link.

 Courses can be reordered manually to display chronologically or by topic.